AiviaCommunity/PythonForAivia/Help/Images/Readme.md

-# Folder for DRVision team, to create nice help pages in Github
+# Folder for DRVision team

+...to create nice help pages in Github